 AKI Partner Organization-Save the Animals-Armenia (SAA)

-During the COVID-19 crisis, Save the Animals-Armenia's shelter remains open and continues to care for the 51 dogs living at the shelter.
+During the COVID-19 crisis, Save the Animals-Armenia's shelter remains open and continues to care for the approximately 50 dogs living at the shelter.
 On her way to the shelter every day, Nune continues to feed the groups of street dogs and cats who rely on her for their only meal of the day-Nune feeds about 30 street dogs and is working with the municipality to get them sterilized.
 Nune said that although people in Yerevan are supposed to self-quarantine, she still goes to the shelter 2x a day, for 3 to 4 hours in the morning and again in the evening.
 The shelter dogs are fed 2x/day and the street dogs every morning-she has no choice but to break self-quarantine.

 AKI's Partnership with Save the Animals-Armenia

 [Above: Nune, Founder & Director of Save the Animals-Armenia]

-The typical "animal control" method in Yerevan, Armenia's capital city, is shooting.
-Shooters, hired by government, travel the city's streets and shoot at all dogs they see.
+The typical "animal control" method in Yerevan, Armenia's capital city, was shooting.
+Shooters, hired by government, traveled the city's streets and shot at all dogs they saw.

 Nune (photo above), a concert pianist and piano teacher, couldn't stand to hear the gunfire every night and see the dead bodies of dogs on the streets.
 So she took it upon herself to form a charity that would save the dogs from the killing.

 In 2003, Nune started Save the Animals-Armenia.
 She bought a run-down factory, put her friends and supporters to work building the kennels, repairing the existing building, and making a space for the kitchen with a small hub to cook dog food.

 At that time, Nune never imagined she would have 220 dogs (at the height of intake) at the shelter, and a staff that included a manager, cook, cleaners, and a security guard.